|

 Therefore as a judge, if the dog in front of you is a better specimen STRUCTURALLY, than the other dogs in the class, the unpigmented eye/eyes should be ignored.

-Wrinkling on Skull
+Furrows on Top of Skull

 The head should be "clean", and free of wrinkle.
 Furrows will appear on the top of the head only, when the dog is alerted.